Jeyapranov/OpenModelica-Launcher/README.md

 ---

-## How to Use the App
-1. Open the app (in development or using the executable).
-2. Select an OpenModelica executable file (`.exe`).
-3. Enter the start and stop times in the input fields.
-4. Click the **Launch Model** button to run the simulation.
-5. To view app info, click on the info label.

----

 ## Notes on Qt Designer
 The GUI was designed using **Qt Designer**.
 If you want to tweak the layout: